hyperledger-archives/ursa-rfcs/0000-zmix/README.md

 }
 ```

-While for each revealed value in the signature statement simply contains
+While each revealed value in the signature statement simply contains
 the actual value, hidden values are qualified with an _index_.
-This index must be smaller or equal to the overall number of secrets
-involved in the zero-knowledge proof as specified in the field
-`message_count` in the proof specification.
+In accordance with the list metaphor described above, this index must be smaller or equal to the overall number of secrets as specified in the field `message_count` in the proof specification.

+### Referencing the same secret from different statements

-This index-based approach allows for referring to the *same* secret in the
+The index-based approach allows for referring to the *same* secret in the
 overall zero-knowledge proof from *different* statements.
 For example,
 another important statement type are commitments, such as the following
 Pederson commitment: